View online demo

 - Navigation links to global command interface commands and lists.
 Following a command link runs the command, while following a list link opens a list form.

 - New FormattedString data type, which can store text and background colors, font settings, and a hyperlink.
-Form attributes can have formatted string type.
+Form attributes can have a formatted string type.
 Formatted strings can be displayed in label fields.

 - Improved design for drop-down lists in text boxes.